Koginut squash soup

 Barley and squash “risotto” | Me & The Moose.
 This faux risotto uses barley instead of the usual arborio rice, which needs a lot less stirring, but is just as delicious.
 Add in some breakfast sausage, roasted squash, cheese, and lots of sage and…

-All of that to say, the first few times I made this "risotto" M loved it, until last night when he acted like I had made RANCID barley and squash risotto.
+All of that to say, the first few times I made this "risotto" M loved it, until last night when he acted like it was RANCID.
 I assure you, this dish is delicious and though there are a few steps, they can be done simultaneously, so it's less effort than most risotto dishes.
 And there's barely any stirring!

 I used Kabocha squash, which has a creamier consistency when roasted than butternut or delicata squashes and a thicker texture than the pumpkin or acorn varieties.
 But feel free to swap in any squash you can find in your store or have on hand.
 Also swap in spinach or any other greens for the kale, and/or turkey, chicken, or beef for the pork sausage.
 I wouldn't recommend adding fish to this guy, but serving a veggie version alongside a piece of fish would be great.
 Last note: I used hulled barley instead of pearled barley, which is the browner of the two in the bulk bins of your Whole Foods.
 It takes longer to cook, but is more nutritious if you don't mind the extra cooking time.